generaliinformatik/mycoradar/README.md

 ## Perspectives

 The application was developed as a **prototype** within the Hackathon and published under a free license.
 The idea or the technical implementation approach can be used as desired.
 A further development after the Hackathon is intended in the context of the private commitment of the participants.
 Participation by third parties is welcome.
-We are happy about forks and further developments in the context of pull requests.
+We gladly accept your contributions / pull requests.

 ## Not implemented features